Skip to content

 • High school graduation supplemented by university or college courses equivalent to a minimum of one year of study.

-• Minimum one year of relevant job experience, preferably in processing claims and program administration.
+• Minimum three years of relevant job experience, preferably in processing claims and program administration.

 • Working knowledge of Microsoft Office, WordPress, and various design software, including Adobe Creative Suite, Canva, or other graphic design programs, is an asset.